Investing

 Many people think investing is risky and time consuming.
 Here’s why it’s not and how to start today.

-Many Australians aren’t investing
+Many Australians aren’t investing at all

 Sources: ABS, REIA, Global Financial Data, AMP Capital